Philippe Sollers: Work

 Following his first novel, A Strange Solitude (1958), hailed by François Mauriac and Louis Aragon, Sollers began, with The Park (1961) the experiments in narrative form that would lead to Event (Drame, 1965) and Nombres (1968).
 Jacques Derrida analyzed these novels in his book Dissemination.
 Sollers then attempted to counter the high seriousness of Nombres in Lois (1972), which featured greater stylistic interest through the use of wordplay and a less formal style.
 The direction taken by Lois was developed through the heightened rhythmic intensity of non-punctuated texts such as Paradis (1981).

 In 1960 he founded the avant garde literary journal Tel Quel along with writer and art critic Marcelin Pleynet, which was published by Le Seuil and ran until 1982.
 Sollers then created the journal L'Infini, published first by Denoël, then by Gallimard with Sollers remaining as sole editor and Pleynet as editorial secretary.

 Sollers was at the heart of the period of intellectual fervour in the Paris of the 1960s and 1970s.
 He contributed to the publication of critics and thinkers such as Jacques Derrida, Jacques Lacan, Louis Althusser, and Roland Barthes.
 Some of them were later described in his novel Femmes (1983), alongside other figures of French intellectualism active before and after May 1968.

 His writings and approach to language were examined and praised by French critic Roland Barthes in his book Writer Sollers.

 Sollers's other novels include Women (1983), Portrait du joueur (1984), Le coeur absolu (1986), Watteau in Venice (1991), Studio (1997), Passion fixe (2000), and L'étoile des amants (2002), which introduced a degree of realism to his fiction, in that they make more explicit use of plot, character, and thematic development.
 They offer the reader a fictional study of the society in which he or she lives by reinterpreting, among other things, the roles of politics, media, sex, religion, and the arts.

 Controversies

 In 1990, following a televised disagreement between Canadian novelist Denise Bombardier and the French writer Gabriel Matzneff over Matzneff's recently published memoir about his sexual relationships with young teenagers, a few days later, on the television channel France 3, Sollers referred to Bombardier as "a badly fucked bitch" (connasse mal-baisée).

 Personal life

 Sollers married philosopher Julia Kristeva in 1967.
 He died on 5 May 2023, at the age of 86.
+For more than fifty years, he also had a relationship with the Belgian novelist Dominique Rolin (1913–2012).